 The Dog as Protector and Guardian

-We deduce then, that everyone we see is there by the king and queen’s order, maybe even to entertain them from the tiresome task of posing for the portrait.
-The presence of the two dwarfs, who are around the dog, affirm this.
+We deduce then, that everyone we see is there because of the king and queen’s order, maybe even to entertain them from the tiresome task of posing for the portrait.
+The presence of the two dwarfs, who are around the dog, affirms this.

 This dog is a Spanish Mastiff, a symbol of loyalty and protection.
 Native to Spain, it is able to protect everything and anyone in its charge.
 This breed was used for shepherding cattle too.